sooof/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
+  * A relational database is a database organized with rows and columns, showing how data points are related to each other.
+SQL is a RDBMS which is a relational database management system.
+It isnt a database itself but a way to manipulate and view relational databases.
 2. Why do tables need a Primary Key?
+  * Tables need a primary key because each row of data should have an unique piece of data that identifies it.
+This is done with primary keys to give each entry into a database a unique indentifier that can be referenced when accessing the data or to help relate data from multiple tables to each other.
 3. What is the name given to a table column that references the Primary Key on another table?
+  * The column that references the primary key of another table is given the name of Foreign Key.

 4. What do we need in order to have a _many to many_ relationship between two tables?
+  * In order to have a many to many relationship between two tables we need an intermediary table that relates the two tables using Foreign Keys.
+In this way, each row has a unique primary key (of the intermediary table), and the data is normalized without repeating rows of data while maintaining the relationship between the two original tables.